 As with most things, there are drawbacks.
 First, you will likely need a 10-20% down payment for the loan which may make you cash poor.
 You will also be responsible for paying taxes on the entire building which can be over 1% of the value of the building, in addition to any capital and/or maintenance costs that may need to be addressed for the comfort of your tenants.

 Second, there is a significant time investment required when you own and manage your own building.
-There are a lot of things to do when you purchase a practice or start one from scratch such as marketing, billing, insurance and human resources.
+There are a lot of things to do when you buy a practice or start one from scratch such as marketing, billing, insurance and human resources.
 When you become a commercial property owner or landlord, your obligations increase both in terms of time and money.
 Suddenly, you are in charge of literally every inch of your building, as landlords are generally responsible for all repairs and maintenance issues including keeping the carpets clean or the common areas tidy.
 Although many commercial property management issues can be complex, you have the option of hiring a property manager or a property management company to handle any disputes that may arise.

 Finally, there’s a risk associated with owning commercial real estate.
 For example, if tenants have customers or if you have a lot of patients that come and go, they may get injured or things may happen while they are on your property.
 Therefore, it is vital you have all the appropriate insurance policies.